 While it is important to add inventory to these products using Vend's stock order function, you can choose to add your reorder points and reorder amounts from this product edit page.

 To do this, click on the variant product you would like to edit, select the inventory tab and input your desired reorder point and reorder amount.

-Once you have set a reorder point for a product and its inventory is lower than this set point, the product will automatically be ordered (to the value of your reorder count) when you next create a stock order involving this product.
+Once you have set a reorder point for a product, when the product's inventory is lower than the set reorder point, the product will automatically be ordered (to the value of your reorder count) when you next create a stock order involving this product.

 If this product already exists in another open or sent stock order for the same outlet it will not automatically be added to a stock order.

 The reorder amount you set will be the amount of stock that is added to the product's current stock after it drops below its reorder point, not the new total stock amount.